manuelvarzen/danielmarcelino.github.io/_posts/2016-11-27-effective-number-of-parties.md

 <img src="/img/11-26-2016-effective-number-of-parties/plot-1-1.png" title="center" alt="center" style="display: block; margin: auto;" />

 The index takes into consideration the relative size distribution of the parties (actually, declared partisanship) in an electorate.
 It approaches 1 when the distribution of preferences in a region is concentrated around only one party.
 Conversely, the index increases when the number of parties favored in the region increases.
-The analysis suggests a highly concentrated political market in-the-electorate in the south states, around 1 and a half party in the 50s, but then regressing towards the national mean (invHHI = 2.349) after the 60s.
+The analysis suggests a highly concentrated political market in-the-electorate in the South states, around 1 and a half party in the 50s, but then regressing towards the national mean (invHHI = 2.349) after the 60s.
+It’s true that majority plurality (single ballot) electoral systems tend to have a low number of effective parties compared to majority second ballot systems and to proportional representation systems.
+With an average count of effective parties in-the-electorate around 2, there is not much room for a third political force to emerge; and this seems to be quite consolidated among regions.

 `#reproducible`